 - Get a professional haircut.
 Don’t let your girlfriend or your mum anywhere near your hair unless she’s qualified.
 Nothing looks worse than a bad cut.
 Hair stylists know how to get the most out of what you’ve got

 - Here's the killer trick: Shake in some cotton hair fibres.
 These clingy micro fibres just slot right in and provide an instant thicker hair look.
-We like Nut Job 100% natural fibres.
+We recommend Nut Job 100% natural fibres.
 They have the benefit of the latest technology.
 Most other brands out there are made from keratin, which is 30 year old hair fibre technology.

 Could your shampoo be contributing to your hair loss?